 When Methodism came to America, Francis Asbury was commissioned by Wesley to “offer Christ” to all the people of this new frontier.
 To reach such a sparse population in a vast untamed wilderness seemed impossible.
 But Francis Asbury created a small army of saddlebag preachers whose horseback mobility enabled them to evangelize and disciple every soul whether they lived in the largest settlement or the most remote wilderness cabin.
 The Circuit Rider became a model of innovation that grew the American Methodist church from fewer than 15,000 members, 43 circuits, and 83 itinerants in 1784 to a denomination of 1,069,000 members, 4,000 circuit riders, and more than 7,000 local preachers by 1844.

 Methodism’s willingness to be innovative helped them to capitalize on the novel idea of campmeetings.
 Started by the Presbyterians as sacramental meetings, the Methodists took them over and made them a “battleaxe and weapon of war” to reach lost souls for almost a century.
 When the campmeeting ceased to draw large crowds of sinners, the Methodists used them to promote the message of holiness among believers for another half-century.
 The National Campmeeting Association for the Promotion of Holiness swept the country impacting every branch of Methodism as well as many Congregationalists, Presbyterians, and Baptists.
-Thousands were brought into an experience of heart holiness.
+Thousands were led to enjoy purity of heart.
 This happened because leadership was willing to shift gears and capitalize on the hunger for something deeper in the religious culture of the day.

 Spirit-filled saints have always been innovative and open to change.
 D.L.
 Moody used his organizing genius and Billy Sunday his dynamic preaching style to attract thousands to their evangelistic rallies.
 Even the Sunday School was an innovative idea, looked upon with skepticism by the established church, but eventually embraced and institutionalized.
 It became an effective means of catechizing believers as well as serving as an entry point for unchurched people.